ilyakava/py3fst/README.md

 scripts/wake/data.sh
 ```

-You will see data refered to in the scripts and ipython notebooks. `v7.18` is the version of the data used in reported results (its the gpu version of `v7.17`), all code that refers to prior versions is likely outdated.
+You will see data refered to in the scripts and ipython notebooks. `v7.18` is the version of the data used in reported results (its the gpu version of `v7.17`), ignore earlier versions.

 ### Training